-Philidor was buried on September 3, 1795, not at St James Church in Piccadilly, London.
+Philidor was buried on September 3, 1795, not at St James Chapel in London.
 The St James Church graveyard was already full.
 Philidor was buried in a graveyard at what is today St. James' Gardens, Camden (Hampstead,near Euston Station).
 He was buried in burial plot g18, Ground 3.
 The St. James chapel by this graveyard was demolished in the 1870s.

 Today there is a dilapidated memorial of Philidor in St James Garden.
 The writing has eroded away, but it does show the Philidor coat of arms on top of the memorial.